stephenberry/glaze/docs/cbor.md

 ec = glz::write_cbor(value, buffer); // map(2), no per-element type information
 ```

 Reading into a `glz::generic` accepts every CBOR major type that has a JSON counterpart.
-Byte strings, semantic tags, and the simple values other than `false`, `true`, and `null` do not, and fail with `error_code::syntax_error` — so a tagged item (a date, a bignum, a COSE structure) has to be read into a type that models it rather than into a `glz::generic`.
+Byte strings, semantic tags, and the simple values other than `false`, `true`, and `null` do not — so a tagged item (a date, a bignum, a COSE structure) has to be read into a type that models it rather than into a `glz::generic`.

 ## CBOR to JSON Conversion